 As readers, we will use a variety of texts from the school reading spine, as well as a range of non-fiction texts about the Tudors and the natural world.
 We will also familiarise ourselves with a wider range of fiction genres and poetry.

-As writers, we will write a Non-Chronological Report, Recount, Instructions and Descriptive Narrative.
-Much of the writing will be inspired by the children’s’ trip to Gainsborough Old Hall and the Tudors.
+As writers, we will write a Non-Chronological Report, Recount, Explanation and Descriptive Narrative.
+Much of the writing will be linked to the Tudors.

 As musicians, we will explore Tudor music, both through songs and in listening activities.
 We will play some music that was composed in Tudor times on our recorders and will start to learn how to play together with hand bells.
 We will start to learn about staff notation and note values.

 As sports people, we will be able to repeat controlled patterns to music with consistency.
 We will also be working on understanding the rules to IDA dodgeball.

 As linguists, we will continue to learn larger numbers, along with asking about birthdays and ages.
 We also explore and discover more about the festivals and ‘fiestas’ celebrated in Spain and compare them to those we have in the Uk.

 As designers, we will create a box to store our favourite things in.
 We will create a specification and a prototype and from this we will create our final design, make the box and evaluate how it performed.